kaiserschmarrn0/barf/README.md

 -------------------------
 barf is a highly performant, multi-threaded replacement for lemonbar

-barf is written in c using only xcb and Xft, and supports clickable areas
+barf is written in c using xcb and Xft, and supports clickable areas

 Requirements
 ------------
-XCB header files
+xcb header files

-XLib-XCB header files
+xlib-xcb header files

-XFT header files
+xft header files

 Configuration
 -------------
-barf is configured by editing config.h.
+barf is configured by editing config.h and recompiling

 Installation
 ------------